-The people we support, who are affected by relationships with undercover police, and their many supporters, believe that:
+The women we support, who are affected by relationships with undercover police, and their many supporters, believe that:

 There are no circumstances in which it would be acceptable for an undercover police officer to engage in intimate relationships with either targets or members of the public under the guise of their undercover identity.